ubc/fantastic-dollop/api/README.md

 If the dependency is needed in production, add it to `requirements/base.in`.
 If the dependency is only used for testing, add it to `requirements/test.in`.
 If you do not specify a version limit, then it'll pull in the latest version.

 After updating the requirements file, you need to compile and sync it.
-For example, if updated `requirements/base.in`, you need to compile `requirements/base.txt` with this command:
+For example, if you updated `requirements/base.in`, you need to compile `requirements/base.txt` with this command:

     pip-compile requirements/base.in

 Then install the new package with:

     pip-sync requirements/base.txt

+Note that since `test.in` pulls in `base.in`, if you update `base.in`, you should compile the test requirements too with:

+    pip-compile requirements/test.in

 ##### Upgrade Dependencies